UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 7. Order the decoded MSDUs based on the SequenceNumber property in the recovered MAC frame configuration object.
 8. Combine the decoded MSDUs from all the transmitted packets to form the received image

-The plot shown below is the received 802.11a WLAN packets:-
+USAGE:
+1. Download the "Wireless communication" folder or Clone the "wireless-based-image-forgery-detection" folder to your local computer
+2. Connect one plutoSDR with "1 antenna" for each transmit and receive computer
+3. Use your own image or have one from the "Image" folder with image size "1920 X 1223"
+4. Plce it in the same folder with the "Transmiter" folder
+5. Run the transmitter "Tx_Rev1.m" MATLAB script first, and
+6. Run the Receive "Rx_Rev1.m" MATLAB script
+7. The result should display the transmitted waveform, 64QAM constellation, and received image (refer the results displayed below)

+TEST RESULT:
+The results shown below are cuptured and processed using MATLAB script.

 ![alt text](/Images/packet.jpg)

-Usage:
-1. Download the Transmitter and Receiver MATLAB code.
-2. Connect one plutoSDR for each transmit and receive computer
-3. Run the Transmit MATLAB script first
-4. Run the Receive MATLAB script next

 Reference:
 MIMO-OFDM Wireless Communications with MATLAB®, Yong Soo Cho; Jaekwon Kim; Won Young Yang; Chung G. Kang